jsonkao/react-scrollama/README.md

   </a>
 </p>

-React Scrollama is a simple library for scrollytelling in React, utilizing the IntersectionObserver.
-It's adapted from [Russel Samora's](https://russellsamora.github.io/) [Scrollama](https://github.com/russellgoldenberg/scrollama).
+React Scrollama is a simple and silky library for scrollytelling.
+It relies on IntersectionObserver and sticky positioning over scroll listeners.
+It is originally adapted from [Russel Samora's](https://russellsamora.github.io/) [Scrollama](https://github.com/russellgoldenberg/scrollama).

-Some examples:
+A few examples of ambitious interactive stories that were built with React Scrollama…
 <table>
 <tbody>
 <tr>